Take Back Manufacturing

 The Issue...

-It’s now clear to many Canadians that it’s time to rescue our declining manufacturing industries and get everyone to work closer together to plan the recovery of our declining manufacturing sectors.
+It’s now clear to many Canadians and most North Americans that it’s high time to rescue our declining manufacturing industries and get everyone to work closer together to plan the recovery of our declining manufacturing sectors.

-The Society of Manufacturing Engineers is spearheading this TBM initiative and we have formed a TBM forum of a broad representation of like minded Canadian technical societies, management associations, trade organizations and educational stakeholders and other interested organizations.
+We are advocating this TBM initiative and we have formed a TBM forum over the last 7 years that represents a broad representation of like minded Canadian technical societies, management associations, trade organizations and educational stakeholders and other interested organizations.

 The TBM initiative is about getting everyone to embrace this need with the ultimate goal of getting government, educators and industry leadership to start working closer together to plan the recovery of the declining manufacturing sectors in Ontario.